Risks Of Money Market Accounts

 Features

 These accounts offer even higher interest rates than traditional MMAs.
-They usually require higher minimum deposits and may be provided by online banks or credit unions.
+They usually require higher minimum deposits and are offered by online banks or credit unions.
 High-yield MMAs may have slightly more restrictions but give a better return on savings.

 Ideal For